-This amount should show the unsegregated cash and net settlement amount due from other licensed futures brokers.
-Settlement amount due from one licensed futures broker should not be netted against payables to another licensed futures broker.
-Settlement payable to a licensed futures broker should be included as a liability on Line 21 of this statement.
+This amount should show the unsegregated cash and net settlement amount due from other Clearing Participants.
+Settlement amount due from one Clearing Participant should not be netted against payables to another Clearing Participant.
+Settlement payable to a Clearing Participant should be included as a liability on Line 21 of this statement.